WakeRealityDev/IFTerpCrossCompileAndroidCMake/README.md

 Resulting APK
 ===============
-The apk should have two binary files:
+The APK built with this project should have two binary files in the libs directory:

 lib_app_glulxe.so 450kB
 libhello-jni.so  6kB